Medical Negligence Claims

 We would expect the majority of medical negligence claims to be settled within 12 to 18 months, but they can be concluded sooner or take much longer.
 The factors that will determine how long a case takes to complete include the severity of the injury sustained, whether liability is accepted or challenged and the need for expert medical witnesses and reports.

-As mentioned above, if the hospital or healthcare provider does not accept liability or they challenge the amount of compensation we think you are entitled to, your case will take longer to complete as it may need to be decided in court.
+As mentioned above, if the hospital or healthcare provider does not accept liability or they challenge the amount of compensation you are entitled to, your case will take longer to complete as it may need to be decided in court.

 Can I make a claim on behalf of somebody else?